Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 Is Circumstantial Evidence Enough to Convict?

 Yes.
 Wisconsin courts allow convictions based entirely on circumstantial evidence, as long as it persuades jurors beyond a reasonable doubt.
 Some financial crime cases, for example, are built on digital records alone, which serve as common examples of circumstantial evidence used in trials.
-At the same time, this reliance can create risks, as assumptions may lead to wrongful convictions if jurors misinterpret the proof.
+At the same time, this reliance can create risks, as assumptions may lead to wrongful convictions if jurors misinterpret the evidence or make inferences that incorrect.

 Working with an experienced criminal defense attorney whom Wisconsin residents trust is essential to guard against these risks.
 The best criminal defense attorney in Wisconsin will carefully review the evidence, highlight weaknesses, and present strong challenges to the prosecution's reasoning.